 Ridner and the research team will evaluate the factors associated with triggering for both groups going forward.

 “We had statistically significant more people trigger an intervention that were in the tape group than in the BIS group, which was contrary to what many people thought would have happened in the study.
 One of the concerns about BIS in general was that it might generate false positives and we might psychologically distress people,” Ridner said.
 “That was never my experience in the 15 to 16 years I’ve been working with the technology.”

 The PREVENT trial has enrolled a total of 1,201 participants with 325 of them being patients of the Vanderbilt Breast Center.
 The findings released at the annual meeting of the American Society of Breast Surgeons involved the first 500 to have been monitored for 12 months or longer.
 The trial is anticipated to continue through December 2020.
 Other sites involved in the trial include Alleghany General Hospital, Columbia University Medical Center, Mayor Clinic (Jacksonville, Fla.), University of Louisville, Macquarie University (New South Wales, Australia), MD Anderson Cancer Center, University of Kansas Medical Center, Cleveland Clinic and Southeast Health Southeast Cancer Center (Cape Girardeau, Mo.).

 Co-investigators of the study from Vanderbilt include Mary Dietrich, PhD, MS, VUSN, and Vandana Abramson, MD, Vanderbilt-Ingram Cancer Center.
-Other co-investigators are Chirag Shah, MD, Cleveland Clinic, and Frank Vicini, MD, 21st Century Oncology.
+Other co-investigators are Chirag Shah, MD, Cleveland Clinic, and Frank Vicini, MD, 21st Century Oncology (now GenesisCare).

 The study is funded by ImpediMed, medi, and by the National Institutes of Health (NIH/NCATS UL1 TR000445).